Dataset Distillation as Pushforward Optimal Quantization: Dataset Distillation as Optimal Quantization

 \section{Dataset Distillation as Optimal Quantization}

 Our main result \Cref{thm:main} gives consistency of dataset distillation for a score-based diffusion prior in the image space.
-It transforms convergence of the terminal distribution into convergence of the backwards-diffused distributions at small time.
 Later, we use this in \Cref{ssec:DDOQpropose} to present DDOQ as a modification of the D\textsuperscript{4}M method.
-By simply changing the clustering objective from a Wasserstein barycenter to an optimal quantization by adding weights, we can effectively reduce the Wasserstein distance to the data distribution.
+By simply changing the clustering objective from a Wasserstein barycenter to an optimal quantization by adding weights, we can effectively reduce the Wasserstein distance to the data distribution. {Moreover, from \Cref{prop:CLVQ}, the weights are automatically determined during the $k$-means clustering process.}